 Christina moved to Germany in 2010 and was accepted into a Performance Master’s degree at the Freiburg Musikhochschule, studying with Prof. Magdalena Rezler.
 Over the next few years she participated in masterclasses with Kolja Blacher, Muriel Cantoreggi, Ingulf Turban, Christian Ostertag and Tanja Becker-Bender, Sophia Jaffé as well as the Ensemble Recherche.

 Since moving to Europe, Christina has taken part in a wide variety of orchestral activity.
 From 2016 to 2018 she was contracted as Principle First Violin with the Freiburg Philharmonic performing both symphonic and opera programs.
-Christina spent one season as an intern with the Stuttgart Philharmonic in 2012/13, touring with the orchestra to Milan.
 In 2014/15 Christina was a permanent member of the Folkwang Chamber Orchestra in Essen, introducing her to a wide range of repertoire, soloists and conductors in Europe.
-Christina has also performed casually with the Basel Chamber Orchestra, Staatsphilharmonie Rheinland-Pfalz and the Baden Baden Philharmonie.
+Christina also performed casually with the Basel Chamber Orchestra, using gut strings.

 Christina’s enthusiasm for violin teaching lead her to study a second Masters degree in Music Pedagogy, studying with Julia Schröder and Tini Schreiber in Freiburg.
-She currently holds a teaching contract at the Freiburg Musikhochschule and was assistant teacher to Professor Julia Schröder in 2018.
+She currently held a teaching contract at the Freiburg Musikhochschule for five years and was assistant teacher to Professor Julia Schröder in 2018.